RefMags/exercise-Ruby-/spot/0512_var_pointer_xtra.md

   the variable `counter` that was initialized outside the.
   This will result in shadowing.

-The inner variable `shadows` the outer one, making the outer varibale `inaccessible` within the inner scope.
+The inner variable `shadows` the outer one, making the outer variable `inaccessible` within the inner scope.

 Even though the outer variable could otherwise be in scope, it becomes `unreachable`